Skip to content

 1. Daily funded bets – these remain open for as long as you choose to hold them, with an expiry set in the distant future.
 They’re generally used for short-term trading, as they have the tightest spreads but are subject to overnight funding

-2. Quarterly bets – these are futures bets, which expirey at the end of each quarter.
+2. Quarterly bets – these are futures bets, which expire at the end of each quarter.
 They can be rolled over, but you’d have to let us know in advance.
-Although you’d pay more upfront, all the overnight funding costs are built into the price, so are more cost efficient over the long term
+Although you’d pay more upfront, all the overnight funding costs are built into the price, so they’re more cost efficient over the long term

-When you trade options contracts with us, what you’d actually be getting is a spread bet or CFD position on the underlying market.
-These positions could only be held until the underlying expiry date.
-Spread bet options are not available for roll over and will be settled according to each market’s individual information, which you can find on the deal ticket.
+When you trade options with us, you’d either buy or sell a listed options contract or get a spread bet or CFD (OTC) position on the underlying market.
+OTC positions could only be held until the underlying expiry date.
+Spread bet options are not available for roll over and will be settled according to each market’s individual settlement, which you can find on the deal ticket.

 Asset classes